hopedantilope/sanntids/README.md

 ./build/main --port=<port> --id=<elevator-id> --broadcast=<broadcast-port>
 ```

-You can also run multiple elevators using the test script:
+You can also run multiple elevators using the test script wich will create 3 simulated elevators:
 ```bash
 ./test.sh
 ```